Organisational Sustainability & Business Skills Development Programme

 - Devising and implementing a development plan

-Application process: Interested parties are invited to submit an outline of the relevance of taking part in this development programme.
-This should include a brief description (no more than 250 words) of the challenges and opportunities that their organisations face, and the aspirations that they have for developing and implementing more progressive operational models that move from a subsidy to sustainability mindset.
-See application form below.
+Application process: Interested parties were invited to submit an outline of the relevance of taking part in this development programme, including a brief description of the challenges and opportunities that their organisations face, and the aspirations that they have for developing and implementing more progressive operational models that move from a subsidy to sustainability mindset.
+As noted above the programme is fully subscribed for this year.

 Monday 12 March